- Gender and Relationships»

 - Relationship Problems & Advice

 Addiction affects not just the abuser, but their family and friends.
 As a loved one, it can be difficult to accept that the addict has a problem so enabling behaviors become a coping mechanism.
-This is often done with the best of intentions but only furthers the problem.
-Below are five warning signs you are enabling your loved one's addiction.
+This is often done with the best of intentions but only furthers the problem, allowing the disease to progress and take over more of your life and the life of your loved ones.
+If you are worried that this may be the case, below are five warning signs you are enabling your loved one's addiction.

 You begin to project blame on others or yourself instead of recognizing the addict's actions.
 While pointing fingers solves nothing, an addict can't get better until they take responsibility for their own actions.
 This may also manifest itself as being overly harsh on others with similar problems, especially strangers or people you see on TV.
 It's much easier to talk about how terrible the drug addict is on the big screen than to have a conversation with the person beside you.
 The truth is, 9% of Americans needing treatment for substance abuse are receiving it, leaving 20.5 million people still in need.
 Your loved one is not alone, and neither is your family, but the first step in recovery is admitting you have a problem so that you can be the one to fix it.

 You or your family has begun to lie to cover up the perceived shame of having a family member or friend with an addiction.
 Many families lie to cover up their addicted loved one's life, pretending that everything is "normal" and things are going as they should.
 Addiction is then seen as shameful by the addict and it makes it even harder to get the help they need.This causes many to bottle up their emotions and not work out the real issues.
 The constant strain lies and deceit can bring to a family are heartbreaking.